 Interest charges will be reimbursed by the Faculty in March.
 The interest reimbursement will cover interest for a 12- month period (September to August) for 1L and 2L students and a 10-month period (September to June) for 3L students.

 Students who take out at least 75% of their authorized PLOC by February 15th will receive an interest reimbursement for the full authorized loan amount.
 The interest reimbursement will be pro-rated for students who take out less than 75% of their authorized PLOC amount by February 15th.

-Students eligible for an interest reimbursement on the authorized amount of their PLOC are required to submit a copy of their January or February 2025 PLOC statement reflecting the amount they have taken out from their PLOC to the Faculty's Financial Aid Office by February 15th.
+Students eligible for an interest reimbursement on the authorized amount of their PLOC are required to submit a copy of their January or February 2026 PLOC statement reflecting the amount they have taken out from their PLOC to the Faculty's JD Financial Aid Office by 11:59pm on February 16th.